-The District's economy is highly likely to be severely impacted by the COVID-19 pandemic and lockdown and this will lead to a reduction in investment, closure of businesses and an increase in unemployment.
-The Council will need to develop an economic recovery plan to set out how the Council can support the economy, help businesses to survive and to support new businesses to start-up.
+The District's economy is being severely impacted by the COVID-19 pandemic and lockdown and there is continued economic uncertainty due to the ongoing threat of COVID-19 and second national lockdown.
+The District's unemployment rate has increased significantly since March 2020 and in the short-medium term is not expected to increase significantly due to the Government's decision to extend the Furlough scheme until March 2021.
+The Council will need to refresh its Economic Prosperity Strategy to set out how the Council can support the economy, create new job opportunities, help businesses to survive and to support new businesses to start-up.
 Major investments such as the McArthurGlen Designer Outlet and Rugeley Power Station continue to be absolutely critical in supporting the prosperity and growth of the District.